Restore Your Teeth's Natural Appearance and Sensation

 - Prevent the enlargement of cavities.

-- Avoid the onset of sore infections or abscesses.
+- Avoid painful infections or abscesses.

-- Lessen teeth sensitivity to temperature variations.
+- Reduce sensitivity to temperature changes.

 Cavity Filling Process Explained